MichaelShapira/html2image-with-genai/README.md

 1. Organizations use SaaS web solutions, or off-the-shelf, complex tools based on HTML with limited ability for customization.

    They need the ability to define custom rules for specific fields, which is not doable with those tools.
-However, you can customize the behavior of the button.
+However, you can customize the behavior of the buttons (like Submit button in this example).

 2. Organizations have foolproof control over the web application, but the number of fields that you need to customize is not negligible and is hard to manage.
 In addition, the cycle of defining the validation rule, approving it, and implementing it is very time-consuming and, in most cases, requires some technical background.